 Support from other organisations

-A wide variety of local, regional and national organisations may be able to offer guidance, information, support or funding.
+A wide variety of local, regional and national organisations offer guidance, information, support or funding.
 Some offer urgent care support or respite care, often through agencies.

 We cannot endorse providers, but we do provide lists of suggested national organisations in most of our publications and on our Useful organisations page.
 We hope these help you begin your search.
 For local services, ask your local authority for guidance in England and Wales, or your local health and social care trust in Northern Ireland.